 Externally there is a brick built storage shed with a robust secure door, ideal for storing bikes.
 Bike and clothes hose down facilities, washing machine and associated drying area is also provided within the outbuilding.

-There are two quiet country pubs and a shop within the square, together with an award winning cafe some 300m of the cottage, perfect for those who don't want to cook.
+There are two quiet country pubs and a shop within the square, together with an award winning cafe 300metres from the cottage, perfect for those who don't want to cook.
 The village shop is well stocked and you are able to get everything you need, including a nice bottle of wine.

 There are numerous walks that start from the square, ranging from gentle walks around woodlands and along the estuary, to the more demanding walks up to waterloo monument and Criffel, a hump-backed hill that at 1871 feet, it is the highest for miles around.
 Mabie forest walks and mountain bike tracks (one of the seven stanes) are within cycling distance of the cottage.

 New abbey really is a beautiful village, the famous corn-mill within the village is the main view from the living room of the cottage.

 On the edge of the village is the intriguing Sweetheart Abbey, the ruined Sweetheart Abbey, founded by Lady Devorgilla in 1273 to commemorate the death of her husband John Balliol.
 On her death she was laid next to her husband's embalmed heart and the monks named the abbey in memory of her.

 Also within the village is a doctors surgery, play park, football pitch, antique shop, shambellie walled garden and associated walks as displayed in our photo gallery.